 Step 1: Preheat the Oven

 Preheat your oven to 350°F (175°C).
-This will ensure that your casserole cooks evenly.
+This ensures even cooking once the casserole is ready to bake.

 Step 3: Cook the Ground Beef